BackWeLoveTest.net

 Typical behaviors

-- The Binary Switch: You tend to see people as "strong vs. weak" or "friend vs. enemy."
+• The Binary Switch: You tend to see people as "strong or vulnerable" or "ally or threat."
 There is little gray area.

 Strengths in this pattern